openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 Waiting for caches to sync for faas-netes:Service
 ```

+Once the initial cache is filled, a Kubernetes watch picks up any changes and keeps the cache up to date.

 **Many log messages have been removed**

-We took the verbosity down a level.
+We took the verbosity down a notch or two.

-Previously, if a Function CR had been created, but not yet reconciled, then the logs for the operator would have printed a message saying the Deployment was not available, whenever a component tried to list functions.
+With previous versions, if a Function CR had been created, but not yet reconciled, then the logs for the operator would have printed a message saying the Deployment was not available, whenever a component tried to list functions.
 That was noise that we just didn't need so it was taken away.

 The same is the case for when a function is deployed via REST API, we used to print out a message saying "Deploying function X".
 Well, that's very noisy when you are trying to create 15000 functions in a short period of time.